selkieupsilon/euroismar-custom/event-css/comment.css.md

 Uses HTML5 viewport width, likely won't work on older browsers.

 Removed most of the navigation panel of Indico on event pages, only leaving the button that reports user log in status.
+Removed co-authors, other authors.
+Improved hinting that at least one speaker/presenter should be selected.